Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 print("Recognized fields:")
 # looping through the submodels, which contains the fields they were trained on
-# The labels are based on the ones you gave the training document.
 for submodel in model.submodels:
     print("...The submodel has model ID: {}".format(submodel.model_id))
     print("...The submodel with form type {} has an average accuracy '{}'".format(